 In these cases, the government authority must submit a certificate to the Credit Union signed by a supervisory official of a rank designated by the head of the government authority.

 COST REIMBURSEMENT.
-The government will reimburse the Credit Union for the reasonable cost directly incurred in searching for, reproducing, or transporting books, papers, records or other data required or requested to be produced.
+The government will reimburse the Credit Union for the reasonable cost directly incurred in searching for, reproducing, or transporting books, papers, records, or other data required or requested to be produced.